jaraco/jaraco.mongodb/README.rst

  --follow, -f

    Wait for new data in oplog.
 Makes the utility polling oplog forever (until interrupted).
-New data is going to be applied immideately with at most one second delay.
+New data is going to be applied immediately with at most one second delay.

  --exclude, -x